Bhanukamax/hash-node-backup/clhxnviv900000al7183t1itn.md

 # list all the source files next to the executable name
 add_executable(Game main.c)

+# Add this line if cmake complains about not being able to find your library (in this case raylib)
+find_package(raylib)
 # Add any external dependencies
 target_link_libraries(Game raylib)
 ```